Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Attacks On Phase-based Ranging

 \section{Attacks On Phase-based Ranging}

-As demonstrated, attackers can circumvent Bluetooth-based proximity detection using analog relay attacks.
-To counter attack attempts, RF-based physical distance measurement techniques can be employed.
+To counter attacks against Bluetooth-based proximity detection, RF-based physical distance measurement techniques can be employed.
 RSS-based distance estimates as per the current Bluetooth specification~\cite{BluetoothSIG.January2019} are inaccurate and prone to manipulations, \eg, by signal amplification like demonstrated in Section~\ref{sec:attacks}.
 Therefore, Bluetooth recently is increasingly being complemented by MCPR~\cite{AbidinSecureAccuratePractical_2021, Stitt.2020, Dialog.ranging, imec.undated, Zand.2019, denso.2020, alpsalpine.2021}, enabling distance measurements with high accuracy.
 In this section, we outline how our analog relay attack can be used to simultaneously increase the communication range while arbitrarily manipulating distances measured using MCPR.